 MEDIEVAL SUNDIALS – KNOWING THE TIME

-This project started from scratch and, conveniently, the focus is mainly on scratch (mass) dials.
-The period under consideration is spans roughly 500 years from c12 to c16.
+This project started from scratch at the beginning of Lockdown and, conveniently, the focus is mainly on scratch (Mass) dials.
+The period under consideration spans roughly 500 years from c12 to c16.
 The broad area geographically was initially intended to cover the medieval churches of Wessex, specifically Dorset and South Somerset.
 Gradually it has spread more widely to counties further afield, and occasionally abroad.
-Post-medieval and modern dials were included from the outset, and divided into categories eg spheres, polyhedral etc. The overall scope also widened to cover other church marks: apotropaic / protection symbols, graffiti, dates, initials and so on.
-Random categories of objects found both outside and inside churches were added, eg hearses and stocks.
+Post-medieval and modern dials were included from the outset, and divided into categories eg horizontal, spheres, polyhedral etc. The overall scope also widened to cover other church marks: apotropaic / protection symbols, graffiti, dates, initials and so on.
+Random categories of objects found both outside and inside churches were added, eg hearses, stocks and gargoyles.

-One aspect of the project is to display photographs of medieval dials on the West Country churches.
+The primary aim of the project is to accumulate a photographic record of medieval dials on West Country churches, with a (mainly) layman’s interpretation of each.
 Some will be from past church visits elsewhere.
 If you are dial purist, a stickler for correct terminology, or keen on the forensic details of radial lengths, style hole depths, dial heights and angles, you may feel short-changed.
-In many cases the photos will give you as much information as I could by carrying instruments other than a camera.
+In many cases the photos will give you as much information as I could were I to carry instruments other than a camera.
 As I have learned more, I have become more opinionated and usually give my own assessment of the construction of a dial.
-Quite often I am able to incorporate material from other sources eg BSS, and including from the select few who walked round the same churchyards, examined the same porches and investigated the same priest’s doors as I am 100 years later.
+Quite often I am able to incorporate material from other sources eg BSS, and including from the select few who walked round the same churchyards, examined the same porches and buttresses, and investigated the same priest’s doors as I am 100 years later.

-My background is in Law and more recently in natural history, mainly birds and marine mammal research and conservation elsewhere in the world.
-If one can have an undercurrent of sundial interest, that’s been there since I discovered an Arts and Crafts ‘Liberty’ by Barker (as it has turned out) sundial hidden under a lot of earth in an overgrown pigsty when I was about 10.
+My background is in Law (criminal Barrister) and more recently in natural history – mainly birds and marine mammal research and conservation elsewhere in the world.
+I am a Fellow of the Linnean Society (FLS).
+If one can have an undercurrent of sundial interest, that’s been there since I discovered an Arts and Crafts ‘Liberty’ sundial by Barker (as it has turned out) hidden under a lot of earth in an overgrown pigsty when I was about 10.
 It had no gnomon.
 I still have it, gnomon-less.
 The motto reads:

 I mark the passing hour as the shadows come and go